 ‘Bleakly beautiful.’
 UNCUT **** | ‘The Loner shines.’
 DAILY MIRROR **** | ‘Works of wonder’ R2 **** | ‘Possibly the most important record of the year.
 5 out of 5’ MAVERICK | ‘An anthem for resistance – 10 out of 10’ AMERICANA UK

-Inspired by the storytelling traditions of American folk and country music but with a distinctly British lyrical bite, his debut album was a country heartbreaker and was voted Americana UK Album of the Year 2004.
-His second album Spectrology (2010) topped the Americana UK album chart and got 4-star reviews from the likes of Uncut and The Daily Mirror and radio play from Gideon Coe on BBC6 Music.
+This constant need for evolution as an artist has been reflected in his own recorded output.
+His debut album was a country heartbreaker and was voted Americana UK Album of the Year 2004.
+His second album Spectrology (2010) enlisted some top British folk musicians and got 4-star reviews from the likes of Uncut and The Daily Mirror and radio play from Gideon Coe on BBC6 Music.
 His third ‘Greedy Magicians’ - a very personal and political album - was recorded live in a Salford chapel and took him in a more English folk direction.
 This led to Hill being invited by Billy Bragg to perform on the Leftfield stage at 2013 Glastonbury Festival where he appeared in a songwriters circle alongside Bragg and Amanda Palmer.
 In 2017 he was invited to showcase his work at the English Folk Expo.

 Since 2014 Hill has been curator and organiser of The Defiance Sessions one of the few regular music nights in the UK dedicated to songwriting that has a political or conscientious aspect.
 In 2015 he was one of the five musicians who founded 'We Shall Overcome' an anti-austerity movement that aims to show support and solidarity with those in local communities hit by cuts, poverty and homelessness.